 Rod Man got hooked on comedy at a young age.
 He signed up for "open mic" nights at Atlanta's Uptown Comedy Club, hosted by the hilarious Earthquake.
 "Uptown was the place to be on Tuesday nights.
 The place was packed.
 You never knew who would stop in and do a guest spot.
 And you never really knew when you were going to hit the stage, because the list meant absolutely nothing to Earthquake."

 Since those open mic nights, Rod has become an award-winning, quintessential entertainer.
-He has graced the stage at Caesar's Place, The Gibson Amphitheater, and The Apollo Theater.
-Comedy Central gave him his own half hour special.
-And he has made many other television appearances, among them "The Bad Boys of Comedy" for HBO, Martin Lawrence's "First Amendment" for Starz, Nick Cannon's "Wild 'N Out" for MTV, "One Mic Stand" for BET, "The Funny Spot" for TV One, and "The World Stands Up" for BBC America and The Monique Show.
-Rod can be seen on the big screen in Judd Apatow's "Funny People" starring Adam Sandler and Seth Rogen for Universal Pictures.
-He even co-hosted a morning drive-time show in Los Angeles on Stevie Wonder owned KJLH Radio 102.3 FM.
+He has graced the stage at Caesar's Palace, The Gibson Amphitheater, and The Apollo Theater.
+He is currently the host of his own YouTube shows -- Time Out with Rod Man and That Good Funny.
+Rod Man is competing on the upcoming season of “Last Comic Standing” and has made many other television appearances, including "The Bad Boys of Comedy" for HBO, Martin Lawrence's "First Amendment" for Starz, Nick Cannon's "Wild 'N Out" for MTV, "One Mic Stand" for BET, "The Funny Spot" for TV One, and "The World Stands Up" for BBC America.
+He even co-hosted a morning drive-time show in Los Angeles on Stevie Wonder-owned KJLH Radio 102.3 FM.

-The world is catching on to what true Rod Man fans already know……………He's down to earth, crazy-funny, and truly a special talent.
+The world is catching on to what true Rod Man fans already know -- he's down-to-earth, crazy-funny, and truly a special talent.

 Rod currently resides in Los Angeles, California.